-With a comprehensive capital management, the Bank aims to have a sound capital management practice that is aligned to BNM's ICAAP requirements.
-The capital management activities involve capital strategy, capital planning and capital allocation/structuring/optimisation.
+With comprehensive capital management, the Bank strives for a sound capital management that is aligned to BNM's ICAAP requirements.
+Key activities of our capital management involves the following:

-Capital Strategy
+· Capital Strategy

-Capital strategy includes the determination of target capital under both normal and stressed market conditions and considers the business risk and strategic objectives, external credit ratings, and regulatory capital adequacy requirements.
-A comprehensive capital adequacy assessment is conducted at semi-annually to ensure that the target capital level is appropriate.
+Capital strategy includes the determination of capital targets under both normal and stressed market conditions whereby considerations are given to business strategic objectives and the associated risks, external ratings and regulatory capital adequacy requirements.
+A comprehensive capital adequacy assessment is conducted semi-annually to ensure that the target capital level is appropriate.